kojipon/my-kali/README.md

-# my-kali
-This repository contains a Dockerfile that builds a custom Kali Linux Docker image specifically tailored for use with Hack The Box (HTB), an online platform for learning and practicing ethical hacking and penetration testing skills.

 # Kali Linux Dockerfile for Hack The Box

 This repository contains a Dockerfile that builds a custom Kali Linux Docker image specifically tailored for use with Hack The Box (HTB), an online platform for learning and practicing ethical hacking and penetration testing skills.